YcleptJohn/placement-report/report.md

 ### Challenges

-Although the overview of this service seemed to be quite simple there were still quite a few challenges that cropped up along the way.
-Some of these stemmed from my lack of experience but equally there were issues experience engineers struggled to explain.
+Whilst the design of this service made it seem simple there ended up being quite a few challenges along the way.
+Some of which stemmed from my lack of experience but equally there were issues that some experienced engineers struggled to explain.

-Initially my biggest challenge was simply getting to grips with NodeJS, the entire microservice implementation at HX and especially the asynchronous nature of this application.
-All of these are things I hadn't dealt with in great detail before and had to pick up for the first time during this project.
-All things considered, I would say this actually ended up going quite well.
+Initially my biggest challenges were getting to grips with NodeJS, the unique microservice implementation at HX and especially the asynchronous nature of this application.
+All of which are things I hadn't dealt with at great length before.
+All things considered, I would say this ended up going quite well.
 It only took me a few weeks to be running with this project and have a good grasp about the main concepts employed.
 The confidence gained here helped me to feel comfortable with being at the forefront of a big project so early on at HX.
 I'm thankful for the opportunity to have been trusted so early on.

 #### Duplicate Events